Army warns of fake texts reading 'You've been selected for the military draft'

 The Army is warning people not to fall for text messages informing them that they've been selected to be drafted into the military.

-The fraudulent text messages were sent throughout the country this week amid growing tensions between the United States and Iran that has seen the deployment of additional troops to the Middle East and spurred talk on social media of another military conflict in the region.
+The fraudulent text messages were sent throughout the country this week amid growing tensions between the United States and Iran that has seen the deployment of additional troops to the Middle East and driven talk on social media of another military conflict in the region.

 The fake text messages tell the receiver the Army has tried contacting them unsuccessfully and orders them to report to the nearest recruiting branch for immediate departure to Iran.